LucasJMO/E6Plus/classes/Paladin.md

 **Divine Health**: A 3rd level paladin gains immunity to all diseases, including supernatural and magical diseases.

 **Turn Undead**(Su): A 4th level paladin gains the supernatural ability to turn undead.
 She may use this ability a number of times per day equal to 3 + her Charisma modifier.
 She turns undead as a cleric of three levels lower would.

+**Brilliant Champion**: A 6th level paladin gains darkvision out to 60 feet, damage reduction 2/-, and +2 Charisma.
+Additionally as a free action she can choose to emanate a dim glow, illuminating all adjacent spaces.

 **Remove Disease**(Sp): A 6th level paladin can produce a remove disease effect, as the spell, once per week.